De Facto Relationship Property Rights – Entitlements & Obligations

 What Happens if One Person Wants to Leave the Relationship but Keep the Property?

 If you were in a relationship with your ex-partner, and now you have left or broken up – it may be time to make claims on their property.
 This includes property acquired before the breakup and purchased during your partnership, like houses, vehicles and other assets.

-Maintenance may be payable to a person living in Australia, regardless of their relationship status.
-The grounds for claiming maintenance are essentially the same whether you’re married or engaged in a de facto arrangement with somebody else; it all depends on how much time and resources they contribute towards your daily life!
+Spousal maintenance may be payable to a person living in Australia, regardless of their relationship status.
+The grounds for claiming maintenance are essentially the same whether you’re married or in a de facto relationship.

 The Law defines a de facto spouse as someone who was the sole partner of another person and not in any other relationship that could be considered “de facto.”
 The will of someone who dies without a written provision for their de facto and children can still be challenged by those people if they believe inadequate care was made during life.
 This is similar to how it would work in situations where you’re dealing with married couples.